 Payment processing apps

-Payment processing applications process all transactions on behalf of the development company.
+Payment processing applications process all transactions on behalf of the fintech app development company.
 They take on the role of an intermediary that connects payment service providers with the customer’s card information to enable web and mobile payments.

 Payment processing fits perfectly into a typical e-commerce ecosystem and enhances customer convenience.
 Such applications open up the possibility to offer even small businesses debit and credit card transactions and other online payment methods.